nao1215/egsql/README.md

 ## What is egsql
 This repository will provide two libraries and one application.
 They will be developed to satisfy my interest in DB.

 - **egsql DBMS**: It is a DBMS similar to sqlite.
 In other words, it is not a server/client model.
-I plan to implement eqsql DBMS in pure golang.
+I plan to implement eqsql DBMS in pure golang. egsql is based on [bogoDB (Copyright (c) 2019 Shogo Arakawa, MIT LICENSE)](https://github.com/ad-sho-loko/bogoDB).
 - **egsql driver**: In golang, several interfaces are defined in "database/sql/driver" to manipulate the DBMS. egsql driver is a driver that satisfies them all.
 - **egsql client**: This client is a CLI command that provides the ability to check/modify the DB schema using egsql driver.
 This CLI command will be used for debugging purposes!